Info and Instructions for the PlayoffComputer app

 - For teams that do not have a pre-determined fate, approximate odds will be listed for each team to

-claim a division (if applicable) and wildcard spot, or to be tied at the end of the season for such.
+claim a division (if applicable) and playoff spot, or to be tied at the end of the season for such.
 The

 odds to "tie" represent the liklihood where a tiebreaker (usually points) whose resolution cannot yet be